Unboxed-Software/solana-course/content/non-transferable-token.md

 })
 ```

-The second instruction `createInitializeNonTransferableMintInstruction` initializes the non transferable extension.
+The second instruction `createInitializeNonTransferableMintInstruction` initializes the non-transferable extension.

 ```ts
 createInitializeNonTransferableMintInstruction(